tedneward/pptbuilder/README.md

 I needed a Markdown library that doesn't go from Markdown straight to HTML; I needed it to parse into an intermediate format that allows me to do the actual output.
 Beyond that, this could be done in just about any language/platform stack that allows me to do this headless (for CI/CD purposes).

 Something JVM-based seemed to be the best solution; it has an XIncluding XML parser, PPTX support (in the Apache POI libraries) and Markdown libraries (Flexmark-Java) that I need.
 I could write it one of many different languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Chose Kotlin--seems to be the best "Java++" I can work with.

+The current version of Gradle used (in the gradle wrapper) is good with nothing later than Java 17.
+TODO: Upgrade the Gradle wrapper to use a later version of Gradle to pace with Java releases.

 ## Feature backlog